 “Grandma, I think you just have been cat phished”, Randy revealed with a helpless look.

 “Cat-a-who?”
 I asked.
-Randy mind as well have been talking another language.
+Randy mind as well have been talking gibberish.

 “I should have told you about this, but I never thought in a million years you would fall for it.
 It’s all my fault”, Randy cried with his face cradled in his hands.

 “Told me what?”
-I ask.
+I asked.
 I was fed up with all the little riddles.

 “Oh I see.
 Well I don’t think this gentleman is out to hook me and he will pay me back soon you’ll see”, I spoke.